cBioPortal/cbioportal/docs/portal.properties-Reference.md

 db.password=
 db.host=[e.g. localhost to connect via socket, or e.g. 127.0.0.1:3307 to connect to a different port like 3307.
-Used by Java data import layer] db.portal_db_name=[the database name in mysql, e.g. cbiodb] db.driver=[this is the name of your JDBC driver, e.g., com.mysql.jdbc.Driver]
+Used by Java data import layer] db.portal_db_name=[the database name in mysql, e.g. cbiodb] db.driver=[this is the name of your JDBC driver, e.g., com.mysql.jdbc.Driver (MySQL 5.7) or com.mysql.cj.jdbc.Driver]
 ```

 Include `db_connection_string` with the format specified below, and replace `localhost` by the value of `db.host`: